Updated in January, 2022

 Inflation keeps on moving prices upward little but little, you can still get some surprisingly serviceable scopes in the $200 range.
 I know I sound repetitive, but if you are on a budget it is best to resist the temptation to get the most feature rich scope in the known world.
 Looks for something with solid fundamentals and strongly consider a used scope or a closeout from a reputable maker that stands behind their product.
 Visit SWFA’s Samplelist often.

-Burris Fullfield II and Droptine is another recommendation I have been making for a while, but this year the new Fullfield IV is out that I have not tested yet.
+Note, that I still have not tested the Fullfield IV is out that I have not tested yet.
 I do not know how long the older Fullfields will be available, but they are solid and reliable scope with good fundamentals.
 If you are looking to scope a 22LR plinker, Burris Droptine 2-7×35 is a really decent option.

-With red dot sights, $200 opens up the options a little since now you have 400-series Holosuns and a few others available.
-Honestly, given the advancements in battery life, I would just as well stick with a less expensive Vortex Crossfire and be done with it, but Holosuns are very nice and some solar powered ones are within a $200 budget.
+With enclosed red dot sights, $200 category is more or less owned by Holosun’s 400 series reflex sights, although the sub-$200 Vortex Crossfire is quite decent and well supported, but Holosuns are very nice and some solar powered ones are within a $200 budget.
 Also, some Holosuns have a gold color reticle that plays a little better with astigmatism.

-Unless you find a sale, there still aren’t any LPVOs or prismatic scopes that are worth it in this price range.
+Unless you find a sale, there still aren’t any LPVOs or prismatic scopes that are worthwhile in this price range.

 Same for high magnification and precision oriented scopes.
 If that’s what you are looking for, step up in price.